Solessfir/PiUE/README.md

 - **Command Context** - binding context (e.g. `LevelEditor`)
 - **Command Name** - command key within that context (e.g. `PlayInViewport`)

+Use the command picker dropdown to browse and search all registered commands.

 ### Console Command
 Passes a string to `GEngine->Exec` against the editor world.